dakolli/pi-hole-with-adlists/README.md

    - Enter the password found in the `password.txt` file

 That's it!
 Your Pi-hole with custom ad lists should now be set up and running.

+Run `chmod +x cleanup.sh` and `./cleanup.sh` to remove the container and reset the Pi-hole setup if you run into any issues